globulion/eopdev/doc/git/doc_programming_etiquette.md

 Use Doxygen style for documentation all the time.
 Remember that it supports markdown which can make the documentation even more clear and easy to understand.
 Additionally you can create a nice `.rst` documentation file for Sphinx program.
+If you are coding equations, always include formulae in the documentation!

 Things to remember: